-Grow More Raspberries For Free With Starts
+Grow Raspberries For Free With Starts

-Do not spray weeds in your raspberry patch, because you’ll get the starts too.
+Don’t spray weeds in your raspberry patch, because you’ll get the starts too.
 Pull weeds in raspberry patches instead.
 Then transplant all those wonderful raspberry starts into rows to quickly grow your raspberry patch and production.

 Make sure to mix your fertilizer well with soil so it doesn’t get too hot on your plants.
 If you are using cow manure use about 75 pounds to every 100 feet of raspberries.

-Weeding To Grow More Raspberries
+Mulch & Weed To Grow Raspberries

 Some weeds are worse than others, but they should all be removed from your raspberry patch on a regular basis.